ha1tch/queryfy/doc/research-02-how-qf-delivers.md

-After comparing Queryfy's implementation with the research findings, I'm struck by how remarkably well-aligned Queryfy is with what developers actually want.
-Let me break down the matches and mismatches:
+After comparing Queryfy's implementation with the research findings, it's notable how remarkably well-aligned Queryfy is with what developers actually want.
+Let's break down the matches and mismatches:

 ## Perfect Matches ✅